Translate

 At first, nothing.
-Just the usual: her tossing and turning in bed.
+Just the usual: her natural movements asleep in bed.
 But on the third night, at precisely 3:13 AM, she noticed the footage had jumped.

 A fault in the camera, maybe?
 Mira scrolled back.
 The night before, 3:13 AM disappeared again.
 And the night before that.

-She set an alarm for 3:10 AM and lay in bed, phone in hand, staring at the soft glow of the camera’s indicator light.
+She set an alarm for the next night, waking her at 3:10 AM.
+She lay in bed, phone in hand, staring at the blue glow of the camera’s indicator light.

 At 3:12 AM, nothing happened.